An Introduction to the Hottest Nutritional Theory on the Interwebz

-Of course, proponents of the breakfast theory are quick to suggest that most people are simply eating the wrong breakfast, as quick n easy meals like Danishes and doughnuts, which can lead to weight gain.
+Of course, proponents of the breakfast theory are quick to suggest that most people are simply eating the wrong breakfast, like quick n easy meals like Danishes and doughnuts, which can lead to weight gain.

 However, the crux of the breakfast study, ultimately, is a larger breakfast tends to lead to a lower overall caloric intake.
 That is, the argument for a larger breakfast ultimately boils down to energy balance; if that study is reliant on the position that weight loss comes down of calories in versus calories out, then the makeup of the food shouldn’t matter.
 If we’ve learned anything from Mark Haub’s Twinkie Diet, it’s that you can eat garbage and lose weight; clearly, something else is going on.

-The only real argument that breakfast crowds have is insulin sensitivity.
 As a very basic note on what this is and why this matters: the more sensitive your body is to insulin, the more likely you are to lose fat and gain muscle.
 Increasing insulin sensitivity almost always leads to more efficient dieting.

 Getting back to it, supporters of eating breakfast declare that as insulin sensitivity is higher in the morning, eating a carbohydrate-rich breakfast is going to have the greatest balance of taking in a large amount of energy without the danger of weight gain.